sunday-hao/sunday-hao.github.io/_pages/about.md

 # 👨‍🎓About

 **Hao Zhou** is a Sophomore student in the Division of Automation at South China University of Technology(SCUT).
-My research interests broadly lie in Computer Vision and Efficient ML, Robotics.
+My research interests broadly lie in Computer Vision, Efficient ML and Robotics.
 And I am seeking an opportunity to intern at place I am interested in, or collaborate with others.
-Recently I work on a project about Gait Recognition, Knowledge Distillation and Pruning.

 Outside of my academic life, I enjoy hiking, jogging and playing football a lot.
 I grew up in Hengyang, a centuried city in Hunan province, China.